Hungry and headed down to the Bite?

 CARPOOL WITH FRIENDS

-The regular parking rate is $15 on Friday and $17 on Saturday and Sunday.
+The regular parking rate is $15 on Friday and Saturday and $20+ on Sunday.
 Invite your family, friends and neighbors to come along to split the cost of parking, or visit rideshareonline.com to find carpool partners.
 This free service, managed by the Washington State Department of Transportation, can help you locate fellow festivalgoers traveling to Seattle Center.
+Parking Rates fluctuate with demand.
+Higher rates apply when heavy demand is anticipated.
+Lower rates are in effect when overall parking demand is low.
 For more information on parking, visit seattlecenter.com/transportation/parking.

 RIDE THE MONORAIL

 The Seattle Center Monorail departs every 10 minutes and takes riders between Seattle Center (adjacent to the Space Needle) and Westlake Center (at Fifth Avenue and Pine Street).
 The Monorail operates weekdays from 7:30 a.m. to 11 p.m. and weekends from 8:30 a.m. to 11 p.m.
 One-way fares (cash only) are $2.25 for adults, $1 for children ages 5–12 and $1 for seniors 65 or older; children 4 or under ride free.
 For more information, visit seattlemonorail.com.

 Central Link, Sound Transit’s light-rail system, has 13 stops along its route from Sea-Tac Airport to Westlake Center.
 The light rail can connect you to a bus or the monorail, which will take you directly to Seattle Center.
 For more information, visit soundtransit.org/schedules/central-link-light-rail.